 According to Ibn Ezra3, this mitzvah specifically applies to Kohanim, as the context in which it is mentioned is in regard to the halachos that pertain to Kohanim.
-However, it is worth noting that bnei yisrael are often referred to as a nation of Priests.4 In light of this, the Rambam5 emphasizes that “the mitzvah of kiddush Hashem applies to the entire house of Israel, without exception.
+However, it is worth noting that Bnei Yisrael are often referred to as a nation of Priests.4 In light of this, the Rambam5 emphasizes that the mitzvah of kiddush Hashem applies to the entire House of Israel, without exception.
 This is expressed in our parashah, which states, "And I shall be sanctified amidst the Children of Israel."
-Furthermore, they are warned not to profane His holy name, as the same passuk declares, "And they shall not desecrate My holy name.""
+Furthermore, we are warned not to profane His holy name, as the same passuk declares, "And they shall not desecrate My holy name."

 When an individual is identified with God, they essentially serve as a representation of God Himself.
 Every action, no matter how ordinary, dull, or routine it may be, reflects on God - because they are perceived as being connected.